-Students are expected to be in the assigned classroom for at least 80 percent of the scheduled time of any course, module or quarter.
-Absences will include tardies or early departures.
+Students who miss more than 20 percent of the total classroom hours scheduled for the program will be dropped.
+Absences may include tardiness or early departures.
+(See Tardiness/Early Departure policy.)
 Students who are not in attendance for at least 51 percent of the scheduled class time will be considered absent for the day.
-Students who have been absent from all of their scheduled classes for 10 consecutive school days, not including scheduled school holidays, will be dropped from the training program.
+Students who have been absent from all of their scheduled classes for 10 consecutive school days will be dropped from the training program.

-Students who miss more than 20 percent of the total classroom hours scheduled for the program will be dropped.
-If they have successfully completed at least 66 percent of the scheduled classroom hours, they will first be notified of the school's intention to drop them.
-These students must successfully appeal their termination within three school days in order to continue their training.
-If their termination is not successfully appealed, they will be dropped from the program.
+Students who miss 15 percent of the total classroom hours will be advised that they are at risk of being dropped from the program.
+Students who miss 20 percent of the total classroom hours will be advised that they are terminated from the program.
+If terminated, students must successfully appeal their termination within three school days in order to continue their training without interruption.
+(See Student Appeal Policy.)
+If their termination is not successfully appealed, they will remain dropped from the program.

-This campus does not permit students to make up absences that accrue on their attendance record.
-However, students must make up absences that occur during the externship to ensure that the required extern hours are completed prior to graduation.
+Students are not permitted to make up absences for the classroom-training portion of their program.
+However students must make up absences that occur during the externship to ensure that the required extern hours are completed prior to graduation.

-Students are encouraged to schedule medical or dental appointments after school hours and should notify the school if they plan to be absent.
+Students are encouraged to schedule medical, dental or other personal appointments after school hours.
+If a student find that he/she will unavoidably absent, he/she should notify the school.